British man found dead alongside ‘seriously injured’ woman in Florence hotel

 A British man has been found dead at a hotel in Florence alongside a woman suffering from serious injuries.

-According to local media reports, the 40-year-old man was found dead in his room at the four-star Hotel Continentale on Saturday morning after staff alerted the police.
+The 40-year-old man was found dead in his room at the four-star Hotel Continentale on Saturday morning after staff alerted the police, according to local media reports.

 He is reported to have arrived in the Italian city on Friday night with the 43-year-old woman, thought to be his partner, who is being treated at the city’s Careggi hospital.